eudoxia0/eudoxia0.github.io/article/_posts/2023-06-24-test-autodiscovery-silver-bullet.md

     “Cover for Neuromancer, Paul Klee, 1927, watercolor, from Wikipedia”, DALL-E, June 2022.
 ---

-I tend to write a lot more tests in Rust and [OCaml][ocaml].
+I tend to write a lot more tests in Rust than in [OCaml][ocaml].
 Why?
 Not because Rust is so unsafe it needs more tests.
 Rust and OCaml are at roughly equivalent levels of safety.
 It's because of ergonomics.

 [ocaml]: /article/two-years-ocaml